 We aim to improve evidence of the major causes and outcomes of newborn illness and deaths in low-income settings, where a majority of births and deaths are never recorded.
 Our epidemiologic research on the global burden of preterm birth, birth asphyxia, newborn infections, and fetal growth restriction has helped influence the Every Newborn Action Plan of the World Health Organization and UNICEF.

-We are collecting quantitative and qualitative responses from birthing parents of different racial and ethnic backgrounds to better identify specific barriers and facilitators to exclusive breastfeeding.
-This initiative will examine Black/White differences in hospital breastfeeding support practices at the Brigham through a survey questionnaire and sub-set of key informant interviews of mothers.
+We are conducting studies with parents of different racial and ethnic backgrounds to better understand specific barriers and facilitators to breastfeeding.
+These studies will examine breastfeeding outcomes and lactation support by race/ethnicity at Brigham & Women’s Hospital.